 In 1605 Lady Anne Clifford lost the inheritance of her father’s estate to her uncle and male heirs.
-In 1643 she finally came into her inheritance and returned to restore her estate and the route was inspired by Lady Anne who repeatedly travelled between her castles and many homes.
+In 1643 she finally came into her inheritance and returned to restore her estate.
+The route was inspired by Lady Anne, who repeatedly travelled between her castles and many homes.

 Today you take to the fellsides and gain your first glimpse of limestone country.
-You pass the remains of Iron Age settlements before climbling along ond reads to reach Capplestone Gate.
-With stunning views you climb higher and higher and from the top it’s a gradual drop down to the lovely Kettlewell with shops and pubs before your final stretch into Buckden.
+You pass the remains of Iron Age settlements before climbing to reach Capplestone Gate.
+With stunning views, you climb higher and higher, and from the top it’s a gradual drop down to the lovely Kettlewell, with shops and pubs, before your final stretch into Buckden.

 Stretch your legs on the climb to reach the top of Stake Moss.
 Enjoy lovely walking with extensive views all the way down to the flanks of Addlebrough.
-These ancient takes will take you out of the Yorkshire Dales villages of Wharfdate and Wensleydale where you pass Nappa Hall and its association with Lady Anne.
+These ancient paths will take you out of the Yorkshire Dales villages of Wharfdale and Wensleydale, where you pass Nappa Hall and its association with Lady Anne.
 You then continue on a valley walk to the town of Askrigg.
 You then carry on through fields and pastures to reach the market town of Hawes.